Chewelah's newest mural was painted by Traci Manley in 2022. Located on the Huff Memorial Building at 214 E. Main.

-Murals have the opportunity to tell the community's story, create a unique experience, engage the community and visitors alike.
+Murals have the opportunity to tell the community's story, create a unique experience, and engage the community and visitors alike.

 Throughout Chewelah, you'll find many murals rooted in our community, history, and love of where we live.
 As a Washington Creative District, our murals increase appreciation for the arts and artists in our area and increase the overall attractiveness of the space to our city.

 Many of the murals in Chewelah are from before CCD came into existence, but we are continuing the tradition by commissioning local arts to create more artwork throughout Chewelah.

 Download our Chewelah Mural Map and set out to explore the artwork and our city.

 This mural, painted by Monika Sowinska, in May 2021, depicts some of the reasons why we all love where we live.
 Might Quartize Mountain looms in the background as elk wander, and residents and visitors alike enjoy the many outdoor activities that surround us.

 Located on East Clay on the side of Washington Federal Bank.

 The Chewelah Creative District is home to many arts & cultural organizations.